U.S. imposes sanctions on members of Venezuela’s Supreme Court

 “You sort of have to wonder: Why is that happening?
 How is that possible?
 Hopefully that will change and they can use those assets for the good.
 Because right now what’s happening is really a disgrace to humanity,” Trump said after meeting at the White House with Colombian President Juan Manuel Santos.

-Venezuela’s Supreme Court has long been packed with government loyalists, some of dubious legal qualifications.
+Venezuela’s Supreme Court has long been filled with government loyalists, some of dubious legal qualifications.

-Moreno first gained notoriety as an attorney defending a group of supporters of then President Hugo Chavez who fired into a crowd during a 2002 coup attempt.
-Moreno was later accused by an exiled Supreme Court magistrate of belonging to the so-called “Band of Dwarf Judges” that worked hand in glove with top administration officials to manipulate cases.
+Moreno first gained notoriety as an attorney defending a group of supporters of then-President Hugo Chavez who fired into a crowd during a 2002 coup attempt.
+He was later accused by an exiled Supreme Court magistrate of belonging to the so-called “Band of Dwarf Judges” that worked hand in glove with top administration officials to manipulate cases.
 In 2006, he was removed from a lower court bench but later named to a diplomatic post in Rome.

-Another sanctioned magistrate, Calixto Ortega, is a long-time diplomat who was sent by Maduro in 2014 to Aruba to negotiate the release of a retired army general who had been arrested by the Netherlands, which runs the Caribbean island’s foreign affairs, on a U.S. drug warrant.
+Another sanctioned magistrate, Calixto Ortega, is a long-time diplomat who was sent by Maduro in 2014 to Aruba to negotiate the release of a retired army general who had been arrested on a U.S. drug warrant.
 He was named to the Supreme Court after losing a race for congress in 2015 congressional elections that the opposition won by a landslide.

 The judges’ devotion to the government is indisputable.
 The court’s constitutional chamber declared null and void eight National Assembly laws between January and October 2016, after just one such ruling in the previous 200 years, legal experts say.